 Nepomuk is a database tool commonly used to index information for desktop applications.
-The Nepomuk file index tool can generally be found on Kubuntu and many other KDE desktop distributions.
+The Nepomuk file index tool can generally be found on Kubuntu and many distributions that use the KDE desktop.

 This tool gathers information from your system automatically when in use.
 This information can then be retrieved from the database and displayed in supported applications.
 For example, Nepomuk will save ratings from your music player, these ratings will then be synchronized and displayed in your file manager and other programs.